25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 A timeless industrial design features natural wood colours like ebony, adding some white, grey, black, brown, bronze, silver, chrome, and a dash of neutral colours that boast a smart space.
-Most of its texture comes from its exposed materials like bricks and ducts.
+Most of its texture comes from exposed materials like bricks and ducts.

 Furniture, Appliances, and Decorations

 Wooden and brassy furniture pieces are the stars of an industrial kitchen.
 Pair teak and dark wood cabinets with chrome appliances to maintain a smart look.
 Welcome DIY decorations and add some personal elements.
 Expose your appliances with an industrial display unit.
 If you do not have enough space in your kitchen, you can use your utensils and cookware as decorative accents.
 Simply install a hanging wooden or brass pendant shelf and strategically arrange lighter kitchen items.
-If you feel a little clever or resourceful, you can turn a practical metal shoe rack into a kitchen organiser to reduce your cluttered kitchen accessories.
+If you feel a little clever or resourceful, you can turn a practical metal shoe rack into a kitchen organiser to reduce the clutter of your kitchen accessories.

 Interior Design Layout

 Aside from the aesthetic appeal and the atmosphere your theme brings to your kitchen, there are more factors to consider when planning a kitchen design.
 One of the most important considerations is the layout.

 A busy kitchen must accommodate not only your cooking needs but also ergonomics, or the efficient way of adjusting your space to your lifestyle.
 A functional kitchen space shall efficiently carry out its three main functions—cooking, cleaning, storing without one area hindering the other.
 For smaller kitchens, a proper layout and clever design can help you work at ease.

 Take a look at these fantastic kitchen layouts to inspire you and grab some tips to effectively create a conducive kitchen space.